samaaron/tau5/docs/mcp_gui_dev_config.md

-# Tau5 GUI Dev MCP Configuration
+# Tau5 Spectra MCP Configuration

 ## Overview
-The Tau5 GUI Dev MCP server provides Model Context Protocol access to Chrome DevTools, allowing AI assistants to inspect and manipulate the DOM, execute JavaScript, and monitor the Tau5 application.
+The Tau5 Spectra MCP server provides Model Context Protocol access to Chrome DevTools, allowing AI assistants to inspect and manipulate the DOM, execute JavaScript, and monitor the Tau5 application.

 ## Prerequisites
 1. Tau5 must be running in dev mode (`tau5 dev`)
 2. Chrome DevTools Protocol is enabled on port 9223 (default)
-3. The `tau5-gui-dev-mcp-server` executable must be built
+3. The `tau5-spectra` executable must be built

 ## Building the MCP Server
 ```bash